- Open Access

 Total cost, direct cost and indirect cost

-The per case per annum total cost, direct cost, indirect cost (US$)
+The per case per annum total cost, direct cost and indirect cost are shown in Table 2.

 Average annual total cost per patient was of US$ 2586.21, the per case per annum direct cost and indirect cost amounted to US$862.81 (33.4%) and US$1723.40 (66.6%) respectively.
 Direct medical cost was US$714.86, it was the great majority of direct cost, direct non-medical cost was only 5.8% of total cost.
 Cost due to lost working-days and disability was the great majority of indirect cost.
 Indirect cost can be split up patients’ (39.1%) and caregivers’ (25.6%) cost.
 We have not found suicide cases because of the researcher methods, objective reasons and the traditional idea of Chinese and culture background in China, hence mortality cost was 0.
 Value of damaged properties was US$49.63 (1.9%).